jayllo-c/tp/docs/DeveloperGuide.md

 #### Saving Data

-##### Dealing with Missing or Corrupted Data Files
+1. Dealing with Missing or Corrupted Data Files

-1. Prerequisites: The app is a clean state.
+    * **Prerequisites:** The app is a clean state.
+    * **Test case:** Deleting the storage file.

-2. Launch the app.
+      1. Launch the app.

-3. Exit the app.
+      2. Exit the app.

-4. Note the new `data/avengersassemble.json` file that is created.
+      3. Note that a new `data/avengersassemble.json` file is created.
 This is the storage file.

-5. Test case: Delete the `data/avengersassemble.json` file.
+      4. Test case:** Delete the `data/avengersassemble.json` file.
+      5. Relaunch the app.
+      6. Exit the app.

-    Expected: The app should create a new `data/avengersassemble.json` file populated with sample data when launched and exited.
+      **Expected:** A new `data/avengersassemble.json` file populated with sample data is created.
+      <br><br>

-6. Test case: Corrupt the `data/avengersassemble.json` file by adding random text to it.
+    * **Test case:** Corrupt the `data/avengersassemble.json` file by adding random text to it.<br>

-    Expected: The app should ignore the corrupted file and create a new empty `data/avengersassemble.json` file when launched and interacted with.
+      **Expected:** The app should ignore the corrupted file and create a new empty `data/avengersassemble.json` file when launched and interacted with.

 <div id="test_help"></div>